 8. Where to send any vote-by-mail ballots: address, fax number, or email address.

 9. If applicable, if not already provided above, the voter’s overseas address (or a statement that the voter is overseas.
 For example, “Voter is living overseas.”)

-10. Signature of person making the request (only required for written requests).
+10. Handwritten, pen-to-paper signature of person making the request (required for written requests INCLUDING emailed requests).

 IF THE REQUESTER IS SOMEONE OTHER THAN THE VOTER, PLEASE ALSO PROVIDE

 11a.
 Requester’s name